ePages-de/restdocs-api-spec/README.md

 We plan to add support for:
 - [RAML](https://raml.org)

+Note that this extension was developed for json-based apis.
+Don't expect this extension to build usable api specification for non-json response or requests bodies.

 ## Motivation

 [Spring REST Docs](https://projects.spring.io/spring-restdocs/) is a great tool to produce documentation for your RESTful services that is accurate and readable.